clarence-chew/Desktop-Apps/README.md

 # Desktop Apps

- Put applications on your desktop
+A small selection of window-less applications to put on your desktop.

+Current features:
+- Image display
+- GIF display

+## How to use

+Run `main.py`, for instance: `python ./main.py`.